 You may have heard that the sugar-free sweetener xylitol that is present in some peanut butter is highly toxic to DOGS.
 Fortunately, xylitol is not toxic to cats (5).

-Here’s a beloved dog treat made with peanut butter.
-These would be OK for cats to eat considering the label doesn’t have any caution ingredients:
+Here’s a popular soft dog treat made with peanut butter that your cat might like to try.
+These would be OK for cats to eat considering the label doesn’t have any caution ingredients.

 Heinz Body Anemia in Cats

 Some ingredients in dog biscuits and chews can cause health problems for cats.
 However, in most cases, a single treat or even a treat once a week probably won’t cause any trouble.

 In other words, if your cat sneaks a bite of a dog biscuit with these ingredients, you don’t need to rush her to the veterinarian.
 If she eats treats with these ingredients daily for multiple days, you could see some changes on blood tests whether or not you notice any symptoms.

 The problem caused by our three cat caution ingredients (onion, garlic and propylene glycol) is oxidative changes in the oxygen-carrying compound, hemoglobin, inside a cat’s red blood cells.
 The caution ingredients cause hemoglobin to twist and rupture the red blood cell’s membrane.
 If enough red blood cells rupture, the cat will experience symptoms of anemia including:

 Cats are quite sensitive to foods from the allium family which includes onion, garlic, chives and leeks.
 These plants contain a compound called n-propyl disulfide which causes oxidative damage inside red blood cells.